Bob Gaudio: The Four Seasons Era

 After the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album was released in June 1967, Gaudio saw the pop music market changing, and sought to position the Four Seasons into the trend of socially conscious music.
 One evening he went to the Bitter End in Greenwich Village and saw Jake Holmes performing.
-Gaudio was taken with Holmes' song, "Genuine Imitation Life", and decided to base a Four Seasons album upon it.
+Gaudio was taken with Holmes' song "Genuine Imitation Life" and decided to base a Four Seasons album upon it.
 With Holmes as his new lyricist, The Genuine Imitation Life Gazette album was released in January 1969.
 The album was a commercial failure and symbolized the end of the Four Seasons' first period of success.
 The appreciation of The Genuine Imitation Life Gazette has grown over the years, and it was re-released on CD (minus the newspaper cover) in the 1990s by Rhino in the U.S. and Ace in the UK.
 Gaudio and Holmes also wrote and produced Frank Sinatra's 1969 album Watertown.

+Gaudio withdrew from touring in the early 1970s, a decision that fellow band member Joe Long indicated was due to stage fright and introversion.
+Lee Shapiro, who had idolized Gaudio as a child, would be hired as Gaudio's replacement, while Gaudio continued to produce and write songs for the Four Seasons and continued to be credited as a full member.

 In 1975 Gaudio wrote "Who Loves You" and "December 1963 (Oh, What a Night)" with his future wife Judy Parker.
-The songs became big hits for a reconstituted Four Seasons group (only Valli was left of the original lineup; Gaudio stopped touring with them in 1971 to concentrate on writing and producing).
+The Bob and Judy songs became big hits for a reconstituted Four Seasons group (only Valli was left of the original lineup; Gaudio stopped touring with them in 1971 to concentrate on writing and producing).

-Gaudio, Tommy DeVito, Frankie Valli and Nick Massi – the original members of The Four Seasons – were inducted into the Rock and Roll Hall of Fame in 1990 and the Vocal Group Hall of Fame in 1999.
+Gaudio, Tommy DeVito, Frankie Valli and Nick Massi – the original members of The Four Seasons – were inducted into the Rock and Roll Hall of Fame in 1990, the Vocal Group Hall of Fame in 1999. and the New Jersey Hall of Fame in 2017 (which also inducted Long).